SwayamWakodikar/FUTURE_FS_02/README.md

 | `PUT` | `/api/leads/:id` | Update an existing lead |
 | `DELETE` | `/api/leads/:id` | Delete a single lead |

-## 🤝 Contributing

-Contributions, issues, and feature requests are welcome!

-1. Fork the Project
-2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the Branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

 ## 📄 License

 Distributed under the MIT License.
 See `LICENSE` for more information.

 ---
-*Designed with ❤️ for modern sales and administrative teams.*